Would you like to increase your trading success rate?

 - US dollar

-Flows into the Japanese Yen during the North Korea missile tests is an example.
+Flows into the Yen during the North Korea missile tests is an example.
 Japan and North Korea are in the same geographical region.
 Yet investors used the JPY as a safe haven.

 Trade wars with the US and China are another example.